chenyuanwu/chenyuanwu.github.io/_pages/group.md

   - B.S. in Electronic Information Science and Technology, Fudan University; GPA 91/100
 - Ru Cheng
   - B.S. in Electronic Information Engineering, Huazhong University of Science and Technology; GPA 3.94/4.0
-  - M.S. in Computer Science and Techonology, Huazhong University of Science and Technolog
+  - M.S. in Computer Science and Technology, Huazhong University of Science and Technology
 - Yaxuan Li
   - Joint PhD scheme with University of Chinese Academy of Sciences (UCAS)